-In advertising we don’t have a commonly agreed upon methodology for coming up with and developing ideas.
-“Why is that?”
-I wondered.
-A method is taught in almost every other creative field – architecture, screenwriting, graphic design, physics, even stand-up comedy – but not advertising!
+In our great ad schools, we don’t teach a commonly understood process for how to think.
+A process is taught in almost every other creative field – architecture, screenwriting, graphic design, physics, even stand-up comedy.

 It was perplexing.
 Ideas are the very currency of advertising.
 We have to come up with lots and lots of them and we usually have to do it in a short amount of time.
 So wouldn’t learning a smart, efficient method to creative problem-solve be really valuable?

 So, I set out to develop a method for coming up with ideas that would help creatives become smart, confident idea-makers.
 I studied how brilliant thinkers in our business make ideas, and how and what creative thinkers are taught in other fields.
 Over the course of my research a process began to reveal itself, along with core creative principles that I’ve adapted and applied to what we do every day.

 Since then, I’ve been teaching it to hundreds of creatives.
 You can read what some of them have to say here.

 While there is no formula for making ideas, Make Brilliant Ideas is a method developed to give creatives a powerful foundation for jump-starting thinking, coming up with an expansive range of ideas super efficiently, and developing the best of them into brilliant campaigns.